OlaszPL/Finite_element_method/README.md

 # Finite Element Method (FEM) for Electromagnetic Potential

 This repository contains a Python implementation of the Finite Element Method (FEM) for solving electromagnetic potential problem.
-The project was developed as part of the Differential Equations course at AGH University of Cracow.
+The project was developed as part of the Differential Equations course at AGH University of Krakow.

 ![obraz](https://github.com/user-attachments/assets/ed45b92c-41a2-403c-98f0-dccdc8eb8247)